 A charge of leaving the scene of an accident is commonly referred to as a "hit and run."
 Often, people who are charged with hit-and-run are completely unaware they even hit another vehicle.
-If you have been charged with leaving the scene of an accident in the San Diego area, you need an experienced legal professional to handle your claim. jD LAW, P.C. can help.
+If you have been charged with leaving the scene of an accident in the San Diego area, you need an experienced legal professional to handle your claim. jD Law Criminal Defense Attorneys can help.

 There is no greater accolade or measure of expertise in the practice of law than being certified as a specialist.
 Because attorney James N. Dicks is a board-certified criminal law specialist, you can trust our firm to handle your case with the utmost professionalism.
 See for yourself what our clients have said by reading our reviews.

-A lawyer can help you build a defense for any hit-and-run, including:
+A lawyer can help you build a defense for any hit-and-run situation, including:

 - Accidents caused by another driver